Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Plus, he plans to pay his cell phone bill with this card so he can get the automatic cell phone insurance.

 Remember, this card is impacted by Chase’s stricter application rules.
 So if you’ve opened 5+ cards from any bank (except these business cards) in the past 24 months, it’s unlikely you’ll be approved.

-If you’re in that situation, you might consider small business cards issued by other banks, like The Enhanced Business Platinum® Card from American Express OPEN.
+If you’re in that situation, you might consider small business cards issued by other banks, like The Business Platinum® Card from American Express OPEN.
 It currently has a huge 100,000 AMEX Membership Rewards point sign-up bonus after meeting tiered minimum spending requirements.

 Aside from the great sign-up bonus, you also earn 3X bonus points on purchases like travel and shipping.
 And you get up to $600 of automatic cell phone insurance when you pay your monthly cell phone bill with the card.